stevenrobertson/sd-docs/report/color_and_log_scale.md

 #### Color Palette Revisited and Explored
 As mentioned in the *Ad-Hoc Tone Mapping and The Color Palette* (Section \ref{tonemapcolorpalette}) there are 701 standard palettes available.
 A minute amount of palettes are shown to give the reader an understanding of what a palette may look like.
-Figure \ref{TODO} shows 4 different palettes applied to the baseline flame.
+Figure \ref{paletteflame} shows 4 different palettes applied to the baseline flame.
 By observing both palette number 1 and 5, you can see that colors become clipped and their is varying degrees of detail loss.
 There is a careful balance of setting tweaking between brightness, gamma, that must be maintained in order to preserve a higher dynamic range.
 This is one of the reasons these features exist.

 <!-- move pictures to the end -->